prcutler/paulcutler.org/content/spinning.md

 * August 1st: Listening to "P" in [Listening to my Record Collection Alphabetically](https://paulcutler.org/posts/2021/02/listening-to-my-record-collection-alphabetically/): Listening to the letter "P", which might give "B" a challenge for the best letter yet.
 "P" has Pearl Jam, Prince, Public Enemy and more.
 It might take more than a month to get through it...

 ## Streaming
-* The DeeGees - Hail Satin
 * Chvrches - Screen Violence
 * Halsey - If I Can't Have Love, I Want Power
+* Bad Bad Hats - Walkman